 The Vandenberg Air Force Base, in California, US, where the Copernicus Sentinel-6 Michael Freilich satellite will soon launch from, is featured in this image captured by the Copernicus Sentinel-2 mission.

-The area pictured here shows the Santa Barbara County in the southern region of the US state of California.
-Located around 200 km northwest of Los Angeles, the county spans across 7000 sq km and is bordered by the Pacific Ocean to the west and south.
+The area pictured here shows Santa Barbara County in the southern region of the US state of California.
+Located around 200 km (124 mi) northwest of Los Angeles, the county spans across 7000 sq km (2,700 sq mi) and is bordered by the Pacific Ocean to the west and south.

 The county includes the coastal city of Santa Barbara, partially visible in the lower right of the image.
 Santa Barbara lies between the steeply rising Santa Ynez Mountains, visible in dark green directly above, and the Pacific Ocean.
-The mountains rise dramatically behind the city with several peaks exceeding 1200 m.
+The mountains rise dramatically behind the city with several peaks exceeding 1,200 m (3,900 ft).

 Other mountain ranges in the county include the San Rafael Mountains, visible directly above, and the Sierra Madre Mountains.
 Most of the mountainous area is within the Los Padres National Forest – California’s second largest national forest.